Analysis of Divide and Lose (synopsis)

 Political Division and Social Fragmentation

-The central thematic concern revolves around the artificial construction
+The central thematic concern revolves around the artificial

-understanding.
+shared understanding.

 The chorus's assertion that “We all build this wall of, of